n3tw0rkguy/hello-world/README.md

 Hey peeps!

-Adam here, I am a total newbie and looking to learn as much as possible.
+Adam here, total newbie looking to expand my knowledge.

-I have love networking and security, and want to learn programming.
+I'm passionate about networking and security, and want to learn programming.

 JDM car restorer and passionate gearhead with a technology sweet tooth.